ory/sdk/clients/client/dart/doc/ProjectApi.md

 List all Enterprise SSO organizations

-Lists all Enterprise SSO organizations in a project.
+Deprecated: use getProject instead  Lists all Enterprise SSO organizations in a project.

 ### Example
 ```dart